programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 .
 PUNCT
 ```

-Now, we can do the same for our French sentence.
+Now, we can do the same for our French sentence:

 ```python
 # downloading our French model from spaCy